naskarlab/fluent-query/README.md

 ### 0.3.1
 	- Included IN/NOT IN
 	- Included FOR UPDATE for SELECTs
-	- Included JPA Metamodel supporte, ie, now it support any JPA provider, beyond the JDBC and MongoDB.
+	- Included JPA Metamodel support, ie, now it support any JPA provider, beyond the JDBC and MongoDB.

 ### 0.3.0
 	- MappingValueProvider included for fill entities using unstructured datas.